 Democracy is not only about elections.
 It is also about distributive and social justice.
 The quality of the democratic process, including transparent and accountable Government and equality before the law, is critical.
 Façade democracy occurs when liberalisation measures are kept under tight rein by elites who fail to generate political inclusion.

 How remarkable that a government that argues against bureaucracy on the grounds that it’s a “threat to individual freedom” have no problems imposing the Gagging Act and the Legal Aid Act – policies purposefully designed to severely limit our freedoms.
-But then, the Tories were never known for their rationality and joined-up thinking.
+But then, the Tories were never known for their rationality, coherence and joined-up narratives.
 Or for integrity and telling the truth.

 Thatcher’s secret plot to dismantle the welfare state and privatise the NHS revealed